microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ## Getting started

-The main entry point for the SBOM generator is in the `SBOMGenerator` class.
-Create an instance of the `SBOMGenerator` class as follows.
+The main entry point for the SBOM generator API is the `SBOMGenerator` class.
+Users can create an instance of the `SBOMGenerator` class:

 ```C#
 using Microsoft.Sbom.Api;
 var generator = new SBOMGenerator();
 ```

-The generator object provides two different API implementations that can be used to generate the SBOM, [scan based](#scan-based-sbom-generator-api) and [self provided data based](#self-provided-data-based-sbom-generator-api).
+The generator object provides two different API implementations for creating the SBOM file - [scan based](#scan-based-sbom-generator-api) and [self provided data based](#self-provided-data-based-sbom-generator-api).

-It also provides 2 additional helper methods explained below
+Below are 2 additional helper methods.

 ### GetSupportedSBOMSpecifications

-A SBOM format is represented by the `SBOMSpecificiation` object.
+The `SBOMSpecificiation` object represents a SBOM format.
 Each `SBOMSpecification` contains a `name` and a `version`.
-This structure defines a single format of SBOM, for example, the SPDX 2.2 format can be represented by
+This structure defines a single format of SBOM.
+Sample SPDX version 2.2 format representations include:

 ```C#
 using Microsoft.Sbom.Contracts;